 Traumatic Brain Injuries (TBI) due to adverse childhood experiences and other incidents are common in justice-involved settings.
 The extant literature is filled with calls for attention to this issue.
-In this webinar, we will discuss the prevalence of TBI.
-We will review the existing research related to TBI in correctional settings and highlight systemic issues and possible barriers to effective identification, treatment and monitoring.
-Dawn Pflugradt and Danielle Ciccone-Coutre will propose solutions for improving our responses to incarcerated people with TBI once they’ve identified them.
+In this webinar, we discuss the prevalence of TBI.
+We also review the existing research related to TBI in correctional settings and highlight systemic issues and possible barriers to effective identification, treatment and monitoring.
+Dawn Pflugradt and Danielle Ciccone-Coutre propose solutions for improving our responses to incarcerated people with TBI once they’ve identified them.

 Danielle Ciccone-Coutre, PsyD, ABPP